woodchen-ink/Zero/.github/TRANSLATION.md

 1. Making sure your translations are saved in Crowdin
 2. Waiting for the project maintainers to approve and merge the translations
-3. Testing the application in your language once translations are deployed
+3. Testing the application in your language (follow the [Quick Start Guide](../README.md#quick-start-guide) to set up the app locally)

 ## Need Help?